blinklabs-io/docs/src/content/docs/guides/adder/Examples/002-example-1-watch-my-wallet-and-get-a-desktop-notification.md

 description: Adder Example 1 - Watch My Wallet and get a Desktop Notification.
 ---

-# Watch My Wallet and get a Desktop Notification

 Let's walk through how to open Adder, input filters and commands so that it tracks your wallet and gives you a desktop notification when there is a change to your wallet.

 > ✅ For this guide we assume you have already downloaded the Adder exe and have opened a command prompt.
 If not see our [Quick Start](../../002-quick-start-overview) guide.